Industry in Tianjin: The military industries established by the Westernization Group

-In order to enhance coastal defense, the Qing government assigned Li Hongzhang to establish Beiyang FleetDagu shipyard in Tianjin i 1880.
-Dagu shipyard is the first shipyard in the North of modern China, and is called "the three major bases of Beiyang Fleet" with Lüshun Military Harbor and Weihai Liugong Island.
-It was for repairing the warships of Beiyang Fleets, and started producing munitions from 1890.
+In order to enhance coastal defense, the Qing government assigned Li Hongzhang to establish Beiyang Fleet Dagu shipyard in Tianjin in 1880.
+Dagu shipyard is the first shipyard in the North of modern China, and is called one of "the three major bases of Beiyang Fleet" with Lüshun Military Harbor and Weihai Liugong Island.
+Its purpose was repairing the warships of the Beiyang Fleet, and it started producing munitions from 1890.